-For patients with dental fear or anxiety, we can utilize sedation dentistry so they feel comfortable during their procedures.
-Sedation dentistry is a safe and proven way to treat patients even if they do not have fear or anxiety.
-We also utilize sedation for more in-depth procedures such as tooth extractions, and in cases where the patient needs multiple dental procedures in one sitting.
+For patients with dental fear or anxiety, we can utilize sedation dentistry, so they feel comfortable during their procedures.
+Sedation dentistry is a safe and proven way to treat patients, even if they do not have fear or anxiety.
+We also use sedation for more in-depth procedures, such as tooth extractions and cases that include extensive dental work.

 Benefits of Sedation Dentistry